TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-synthesis-for-dummies-part-1.md

 <sup>Example of a signal flattened at the peaks and troughs due to clamping.</sup>
 {.center}

-Clipping usually happens due to neglecting the dynamic range.
-It can be addressed by scaling down the signal (achieved by multiplying samples by a factor < 1) or by using [dynamic range compression](https://en.wikipedia.org/wiki/Dynamic_range_compression) (loud noises are dampened, soft noises are left unchanged).
+Clipping arises from neglecting dynamic range.
+It can be addressed by scaling down the signal (multiplying samples by a factor below 1) or by using [dynamic range compression](https://en.wikipedia.org/wiki/Dynamic_range_compression) (loud noises are dampened, soft noises are left unchanged).

 ### Clicks